Flexinit/ezra_elevator/README.md

 4. Postgresql
 -This was the  DBMS chosen due to its scalability and ease of use

+5. Docker

-5. Java 8 and above features
+6. Java 8 and above features
 - CompletableFuture API - this was necesary to perform parallel operations on different threads and receive a response once a thread is done.
 That is, multithreading.
 -Use of Record instead of a class was handy especially to reduce boilerplate code through creating constructors